pascomnet/documentation/site/content/modules/datev/_index.en.md

 ## Concept

-The DATEV interface enables you to transfer incoming call data into your *DATEV Arbeitsplatz pro* software.
-What's more, the interface also allows DATEV users to start calls directly from the DATEV telephone book providing they are using the *DATEV Arbeitsplatz pro (DATEV Workstation Pro)* with the *Telefonie Basis (Telephony module)*.
+The DATEV interface enables you to transfer incoming call data into your *DATEV Arbeitsplatz* software.
+What's more, the interface also allows DATEV users to start calls directly from the DATEV telephone book providing they are using the *DATEV Arbeitsplatz (DATEV Workstation)* with the *Telefonie Basis (Telephony module)*.

 ## Use pascom Cloud with DATEV Cloud (DATEVasp und PARTNERasp)